What is TaichiFlow? | Modern Tai Chi Method

 The Form is the foundation.
 The routines are the interface.
 TaichiFlow builds the bridge.

-- In parks such as Turó Park, trees, shade, and vegetation support grounding, calm attention, and a stable sense of space.
+In City settings such as Glòries or Turó Park, the practice supports grounding, calm attention, posture, and a stable sense of space.

-- Foundations: the fundamental reference points of flow
+• Foundations — install the fundamental reference points of flow.

 NEXT STEPS